Terraform#

 confirm Terraform and providers version with

-enable logging by setting environment variables
+terraform versionenable logging by setting environment variables

-export TF_LOG_COR=TRACE
+export TF_LOG_COR=TRACE,

-to generate log file, unset the environment variables to disable logging - can submit issue as forum topic before opening in the repository
+export TF_LOG_PROVIDER=TRACE,export TF_LOG_PATH=logs.txtand run a command such asterraform refreshto generate log file, unset the environment variables to disable logging - can submit issue as forum topic before opening in the repository

 Additional Resources#